-Ministry of Forests and Soil Conservation Terms of Reference for Individual Consultantfor
+Ministry of Forests and Soil Conservation

+Terms of Reference for Individual International Consultantfor

-The development of monitoring system for other benefits and impacts of REDD+
+The development of monitoring system for other benefits and impacts (FCPF/REDD/S/IND-8)

 1. Background

 Global climate change threatens the livelihoods of people worldwide.
 A significant portion of the greenhouse gas emissions results from land-use and land use changes, particularly deforestation and forest degradation in tropical areas.
 The Reducing Emissions from Deforestation and Forest Degradation (REDD+)program aims to provide positive incentives to help developing countries reduce emissions from deforestation and forest degradation and to support conservation, sustainable forest management, and the enhancement of forest carbon stocks.
 REDD+ has the potential to contribute to sustainable development in these countries.